SRI-CSL/SudokuSolver/README.md

 add a few entries and then solve.
 Seems like the `l33t` board has 158 solutions, which I think means it is not a legal puzzle.

+I think legal sudoku puzzles should have unique solutions.
+If you try and solve a puzzle that has many solutions you may be in for a long wait.

 You can also ask for the number of solutions, but be careful, if there are a lot (i.e. the puzzle in near to empty) then this will take time (might want to bail if the number of solutions is larger than a K?).